misantronic/wrap-request/README.md

 ## default data

-especially when dealing with lists it comes in handy to set a default value.
+especially when dealing with lists it comes in handy to set a default value. from v7.0.0 on, when not setting `defaultData`, all of your data will be undefined by default when directly accessing it.

 ```js
 const wrappedXhr = wrapRequest(() => fetch('...'), { defaultData: [] });